Nikolas Špalek

-Nikolas Špalek (born 12 February 1997) is a Slovak professional footballer who plays as a winger for MTK Budapest.
+Nikolas Špalek (born 12 February 1997) is a Slovak professional footballer who plays as a winger for Komárno.

 Club career

 Špalek was signed by Spartak Trnava in July 2014.
 He made his league debut for the club against Zlaté Moravce on 13 July 2014.

 In January 2015, he was transferred to Žilina.
 In January 2018 he moved to Italian Brescia Calcio for €1 to 1.5 million.
 On 12 August 2022, Špalek signed with TSC in Serbia.
-In 2023, Špalek joined MTK Budapest on a permanent transfer and also received Hungarian citizneship to be elligible to play for the club.
+In 2023, Špalek joined MTK Budapest on a permanent transfer and also obtained Hungarian citizenship to be eligible to play for the club.

 International career

 Špalek enjoyed his first nomination to senior national team in November 2019, for a double qualifying fixture against Croatia and Azerbaijan.
 He failed to make an appearance in either of the games.